adobe-rnd/helix-harmonicabsorber-reports/report_00030_2021-02-24T20-42-31.540Z/readme.md

 The score of agenda and card rose to almost perfect, this might also explain their great amount of variance under contention:
 The effect of performance variation might be much more visible, varying from 0.5 (greatest slowdown) to 1 (least slowdown)…

-**Notably, the differential results where similar under contention and without contention except in one csae** even though the absolute values where a lot different even providing a decent estimate of the effect size.
+**Notably, the differential results where similar under contention and without contention** even though the absolute values where a lot different even providing a decent estimate of the effect size.
 More so, in absolute terms data collection under contention produced significant results faster than single threaded collection (because of parallelism).
 **This is confirms the effectiveness of our differential measurement methodology.**